chrismwilliams/nextjs-emotion-tailwind-starter/README.md

 - Favicon.
 Replace the current favicon (`public/favicon.ico`) with your own.

 - Analytics.
 Add your google analytics id in an .env file with the key `GOOGLE_ANALYTICS_ID`.

+- Find out more on working with .env files with NextJS [here](https://nextjs.org/docs/basic-features/environment-variables) and how to add your own to `next.config.js`.